itsmesona09/Budget-Allocation-App/README.md

 # Budget-Allocation-App

 - Budget Allocation Application is a rich Front-End application created with React and ES6.
-I have connected React components using data and stat and rich React components with advanced features like Hooks and Redux.
+I have connected React components using data and state and rich React components with advanced features like Hooks and Redux.
 - It includes components such as Budget, RemainingBudget, ExpenseTotal, ExpenseList, Currency and AllocationForm.

 ## AppContext.js: